nlindmark/code_with_AI/CompetitionDirectoryBuilder.claude-skill.md

 3. Brief description of each level's problem
 4. Any input files needed?

-Once I have this, I'll generate all the config.json files and folder structure for you."
+Once I have this, I'll generate all the config.json files and folder structure for you, and create a zip file ready for download."

 ### When Generating config.json